-In connection with the Merger, as discussed in Notes 1 and 3, the Chief Financial Officer of Conduit Pharmaceuticals, Inc. was granted 72,418 restricted stock units ("RSUs").
-The total RSUs granted was equal to 0.10% of the 72,418,316 shares of common stock of the Company outstanding as of the closing of the Merger.
+In connection with the Merger, all positions held by me as discussed in Notes 1 and 3, the an officer, including as Chief Financial Officer, of Conduit Pharmaceuticals Inc. was granted 72,418 restricted stock units ("RSUs" (the "Company").
+The total RSUs granted was equal to 0.10%, and (ii) from any and all positions held by me as an officer, manager or director of any subsidiaries or affiliates of the 72,418,316 shares of common stock of the Company outstanding as of the closing of the Merger.
 The RSUs vest in equal annual installments on the first three anniversaries of the closing of the Merger.
 No RSUs were vested as of September 30, 2023.
+Company.